The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 While on the map it looks shorter to take the coastal road from Samara to Mal Pais/Santa Teresa it can actually take longer and you risk to get lost or drown your car in a river.
 Don't trust Google Maps or your car navi too much: the roads they indicate are sometimes barely drivable.
 You will criss-cross rolling countryside on rutted dirt roads and cross several rivers.
 If you have time and are adventurous check out the description and road map for » Driving from Cobano to Playa Coyote.

 The Nicoya Peninsula is notorious for its horrendous roads.
 Few parts are paved and potholes abound.
 During rainy season roads sometimes transform into giant mud swamps, while in dry season you jolt in a collective dust bowl over rutted dirt roads.
-A solid four-wheel-drive is useful though not necessary for most of the tourist areas.
+A four-wheel-drive vehicle is useful, particularly towards the southern part of the peninsula.

 There aren't many gas stations on the Nicoya Peninsula.
 On the southern peninsula there is one gas station in Paquera, two more